mcneel/rhino.inside-revit/docs/pages/_en/1.0/guides/rir-grasshopper.md

 ## Element Tracking

-Grasshopper components track Revit elements in the Revit model.
-This tracking allows Grasshopper to replace the Revit elements that is previoulsy created, even between saves.
-Each component output remembers wich it added and it will replace the Revit element when possible and avoid creating duplicates.
+Tracking allows Grasshopper to replace the Revit elements that is previously created, even between saves.
+Each component output remembers which Revit elements it added and avoid creating duplicates.
+Only *Add* components in Grasshopper use tracking.
 Grasshopper will remember these elements after the file is closed and re-opened in the future.
-Only *Add* components in Grasshopper use tracking.

 This video explains many of the details:

 {% include vimeo_player.html id="574667912" %}

 The Tracking Mode can be controlled by right-clicking on the component center.

 ![]({{ "/static/images/guides/tracking-modes.png" | prepend: site.baseurl }}){: class="small-image"}